1995 Quebec referendum: Midcampaign

-Aboriginal activism
+Indigenous activism

-In response to the referendum, aboriginal peoples in Quebec strongly affirmed their own right to self-determination.
+In response to the referendum, Indigenous peoples in Quebec strongly affirmed their own right to self-determination.
 First Nations chiefs said that forcing their peoples to join an independent Quebec without their consent would violate international law, violating their rights to self-determination.
-Aboriginal groups also demanded to be full participants in any new constitutional negotiations resulting from the referendum.
+Indigenous groups also demanded to be full participants in any new constitutional negotiations resulting from the referendum.

 First Nations communities contributed significantly to the tense debate on a hypothetical partition of Quebec.

 The Grand Council of the Crees in Northern Quebec was particularly vocal and prominent in its resistance to the idea of being included in an independent Quebec.
 Grand Chief Matthew Coon Come issued a legal paper, titled Sovereign Injustice, which sought to affirm the Cree right to self-determination in keeping their territories in Canada.
 On October 24, 1995, the Cree organized their own referendum, asking the question: "Do you consent, as a people, that the Government of Quebec separate the James Bay Crees and Cree traditional territory from Canada in the event of a Yes vote in the Quebec referendum?"
 96.3% of the 77% of Crees who cast ballots voted to stay in Canada.

 The Inuit of Nunavik held a similar local vote, asking voters, "Do you agree that Quebec should become sovereign?", with 96% voting No.